flora-comms/flora-docs/README.md

 ## Root File Tree Overview

 Overview of the root file tree.
-An *(M)* indicates that this filetree can be contributed to on the main branch and do not require an open issue/pull-request.
-All others must be modified using the *Issues* workflow (<link>workflows/git/issues</link>).
+An *(M)* indicates that this filetree can be contributed to on the main branch and does not require an open issue or pull-request.
+All others must be modified using the *Issues* workflow (<link>resources/workflows/git/issues</link>).

 ### branding
 Documents related to branding - logos, marketing, etc.